Azhagiya Tamil Magan

-The film was released on the 8th of November 2007 and distributed worldwide by Pyramid Saimira, it became a above average success domestically.
-The film entered the Top ten Asian film Box office charts in Malaysia and declared a hit in Malaysia.
-In 2021, The film had a limited re-release in Kerala.
+Azhagiya Tamil Magan released on the 8 November 2007 and distributed worldwide by Pyramid Saimira, it became a above average venture in its initial release, but after its re-release on 22 March 2024 declared a hit in Tamil Nadu.
+The film entered the top ten Asian film box office charts in Malaysia in February 2008.
+In 2021, the film had a limited re-release in Kerala.

 Plot

-Gurumoorthy aka Guru is an athlete and business management student.
+Gurumoorthy, aka Guru, is an athlete and business management student.
 Abhinaya is the daughter of a business baron.
 They meet and fall in love.

 The film goes on to show how the lovers manage to get the permission of their parents.
-In the meantime, a different dimension in the tale is revealed while the romantic drama is unfolding.
+Meanwhile, as the romantic drama unfolds, another dimension of the story is unveiled.
 Guru visualizes some bizarre scenes inside his mind.
-The scenes are disturbing; and worse, they become true in real life.
+The scenes are disturbing, and worse, they become true in real life.

-A psychiatrist confirms that it is Extra Sensory Perception power and says that the imageries visualized by Guru would actually happen sooner or later.
-Unfortunately Guru visualizes another scene where he stabs Abi in the stomach.
+A psychiatrist confirms that it is Extra Sensory Perception power and says that the images visualized by the Guru would happen sooner or later.
+Unfortunately, Guru visualizes another scene where he stabs Abi in the stomach.
 Sensing that he poses a danger to his sweetheart, he runs away from her to Mumbai.

 In Mumbai, he stumbles upon a person who looks like himself.
 This gives him a different meaning of the horrible incident visualized by him.
-Before catching the man, Guru gets himself into an accident.
+Before catching the man, Guru gets into an accident.
 In the meantime, the new man moves to Chennai.

-Stylish and carefree Prasad, the Guru look-alike, is a greedy person who does anything for money.
+Stylish and carefree Prasad, the look-alike of Guru, is a greedy person who does anything for money.
 He is a womaniser and enjoys life.
 He meets Dhanalakshmi during his travel to Chennai.
-He has sex and escapes with and from her respectively.
+He has sex with her and escapes.
 Abinaya mistakes him for Guru and brings him to her house.
 Sensing his opportunity, Prasad decides to act as Guru and intends to marry the rich Abhi.

 The real Guru comes back and tells everyone the truth.
 But no one is ready to believe him, as he is outplayed by the wicked Prasad at each and every move.
-Finally the truth prevails, but not before a tense battle between the two.
+Finally, the truth prevails, but not before a tense battle between the two.
 During the battle, when Guru tries to kill Prasad, he accidentally stabs Abhi.
-Guru tries to take Abhi to the hospital but Prasad knocks him out and changes into Guru's clothes so he will look like Guru in front of Abhi.
+Guru tries to take Abhi to the hospital, but Prasad knocks him out and changes into Guru's clothes so he will look like Guru in front of Abhi.
 Abhi recovers at the hospital and thinks Prasad is Guru again.
-At the hospital she tells him how much she hates Prasad and how much she loves Guru.
-When Prasad hears this he feels guilty for what he did and tells her he is not Guru.
-Guru suddenly comes into the room, and Prasad leaves as a reformed man.
+At the hospital, she tells him how much she hates Prasad and how much she loves Guru.
+When Prasad hears this, he feels guilty, realises all his mistakes done and tells her he is not a Guru.
+Guru suddenly comes into the room, and Prasad leaves as a reformed man, after apologising to them.

 As Prasad walks away from the hospital, Dhanalakshmi appears saying she is pregnant and its twins.
-Prasad and Dhanalakshmi join together.
+Prasad and Dhanalakshmi join together, while Guru and Abinaya get married.